Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 #### 2. Semantic/Conceptual Network Perspective (Substance Lens)

-This perspective focuses on how co-option transforms the meaning, concepts, and internal logic of both the dominant and rival information systems.
+This perspective focuses on how conceptual co-option works by absorbing the rival's **anchors** (core concepts and stabilizing beliefs) while introducing controlled **jitter** (reframing and reinterpretation) to transform these elements to serve the dominant system's interests.

-- **Conceptual Absorption:** The dominant system selectively incorporates appealing concepts, themes, or narratives from the rival system, often reframing them to fit within its own conceptual framework.
-This can involve diluting, recontextualizing, or repurposing the rival's core ideas.
-- **Identity Transformation:** As concepts are absorbed, they may lose their original meaning or become "domesticated" - stripped of their radical or challenging elements while retaining their emotional appeal or cultural resonance.
-- **Observable Effects:** The rival system's conceptual distinctiveness is eroded as its key ideas become part of the dominant system's vocabulary.
-The dominant system becomes more flexible and appealing, while the rival system may struggle to maintain its unique identity or may appear derivative.

 ```mermaid
 graph TD